DS-160 done. Fees paid. Documents ready. Now the actual day.

 Example: documents organized with labeled tabs

 Pro tip: Transparent folder, labeled tabs, documents in order of importance.
 When the officer asks for something, you don't want to be that person fumbling through a stack of papers.
 Not sure if your bank balance is enough?
-Use our financial calculator to check.
+Use our bank balance calculator to check.

 Electronics — ALL Prohibited